-Our event starts on Friday, June 3, 2022 at 6:00am and ends on Saturday, June 4 at 2:00pm.
-There is a 32 hour time limit with intermediate aid station cut off times.
-The race has 16 well stocked aid stations with drop bags available at 8 of the aid stations.
+Our event starts on Friday, June 2, 2023 at 6:00am and ends on Saturday, June 3 at 2:00pm.
+There is a 32-hour time limit with intermediate aid station cut-off times.
+The race has 16 well-stocked aid stations, with drop bags available at 8 of the aid stations.

-The course covers 5 distinct areas to include Lake Cuyamaca, Rancho Cuyamaca/Anza Borrego State Parks, Noble Canyon, Mt Laguna Recreational Area, and the Pacific Crest Trail (PCT).
-The course is 85% single track technical trails and includes just over 13,000 feet climb/descent each.
-Course maps, routes, and turn by turn directions are located in the web site Participant’s Guide.
+The course covers 5 distinct areas including Lake Cuyamaca, Rancho Cuyamaca/Anza Borrego State Parks, Noble Canyon, Mt Laguna Recreational Area, and the Pacific Crest Trail (PCT).
+The course is 85% single-track technical trails and includes just over 13,000 feet of climbing/descent each.
+Course maps, routes, and turn-by-turn directions are located on the website Participant’s Guide.

-Registration: The event has a 300 runner limit with qualification standards required to apply for entry.
-A lottery is usually required to select the starting field due higher demand than our permits allow.
-A waitlist is maintained once the 300 entrant limit is reached.
+Registration: The event has a 300-runner limit with qualification standards required to apply for entry.
+A lottery is usually required to select the starting field due to higher demand than our permits allow.
+A waitlist is maintained once the 300-entrant limit is reached.

 Crews, Driving Directions, and Solo Division: Supported runners are strictly limited to one crew vehicle.
 Crew Directions and allowable crew access points are contained in the Participant’s Guide.
 The race also has a Solo Division in which runners rely solely on aid stations and their drop bags.
 All Solo finishers receive special recognition.
 Supported runners are also allowed to have a pacer for the second half of the race.
 Pacer and Solo rules are also in the Participant’s Guide.